RoleModel/rolemodel_rails/lib/generators/lightning_cad/README.md

 This will add a route for `/editor` with a blank canvas.

-The main entrypoint into the JavaScript code is through the `/app/javascript/components/App.jsx`.
+The main entrypoint into the JavaScript code is `/app/javascript/components/App.jsx`.
 In this file a project is created.
-You can manually add things to that project to see lines or shapes.
+You can manually add components like lines or shapes to that project.

 After running the generators additional setup is required see [how to setup a LightningCAD app](https://github.com/RoleModel/lightning-cad?tab=readme-ov-file#app-setup) for more details.